Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

  1. Open Settings through the start menu or by pressing <kbd>Win</kbd> + <kbd>I</kbd>.
  2. Go to Updates and Security or Windows Updates.
  3. Click on “Check for Updates”.
  4. Windows Update might say that you are up-to-date, even if optional updates are available.
-In this case, you will see an “Optional Updates” button.
-Clicking on it will show a list of updates (all of them are typically driver updates).
+You should check if there are additional optional updates by clicking on "View Additional Updates" on Windows 10, or "Advanced Options"> "Optional Updates" on Windows 11.
+Doing so will allow you to view available driver updates/software updates.
 Select all of them and click on “Download and install”.

 ## Method 2: Download using the manufacturer's website.
 It is highly recommended to download or update your drivers through your manufacturer's website, as that will guarantee proper functionality, provided you've installed the correct drivers.
 This is specially a good idea for your Graphics Card (GPU) Drivers.